MSW Schedule and Curricula

 Advanced Standing Program

-Advanced standing students begin in the summer term with a course in Communication and Technology for Social Work Practice (SOCW 670), and then move directly into the Specialization year, a year of full-time study (15 credit hours per semester), plus a 20 hour per week field practicum.
+Advanced standing students begin in the summer term with a course in Psychopathology (SOCW 674), and then move directly into the Specialization year, a year of full-time study (15 credit hours per semester), plus a 20 hour per week field practicum.

 Dual Degree Program

-The Department of Social Work partners with George Mason's nationally recognized School for Conflict Analysis & Resolution (S-CAR) on a three-year dual degree program.
-Students can earn both an MSW in Clinical Practice or Social Change and a Master of Science in Conflict Analysis & Resolution while taking advantage of the diversity of the D.C. metropolitan area and the university's proximity to the nation's capital.
+The Department of Social Work partners with George Mason's nationally recognized Carter School for Peace and Conflict Resolution on a three-year dual degree program.
+Students can earn both an MSW and a Master of Science in Conflict Analysis & Resolution while taking advantage of the diversity of the D.C. metropolitan area and the university's proximity to the nation's capital.

 The degree programs in social work and conflict analysis and resolution complement each other.
 The Master's in Conflict Analysis & Resolution's strong emphasis on theory is an excellent supplement to the grounding in theory provided through the social work curriculum.
-Social work's strong practice orientation supplement the skill-building provided through the Carter School for Peace and Conflict Resolution.
+Social work's strong practice orientation supplements the skill-building provided through the Carter School for Peace and Conflict Resolution.

 The MSW degree is comprehensive, versatile, and well-recognized in the labor market.
 It encompasses direct service with many different population groups in a wide range of settings, as well as policy analysis and advocacy, community practice, research, and organizational leadership.
 The degree in conflict analysis and resolution is more focused, demonstrating a highly specialized set of knowledge and skills.
 The combination provides students with the best of both worlds.